 Nevertheless, we believe Clinton’s qualities outweigh her shortcomings and that she is worth your vote.

 Most importantly, Clinton understands America’s role in the world better than most, having served as Barack Obama’s secretary of state and her husband’s ambassador when he was president in the 1990s.

 We worry that Clinton errs on the side of action.
 Her foreign policy is likely to be more interventionist than Obama’s.

-But, unlike her opponents, she appreciates how crucial the transatlantic relationship is to America’s prosperity and the world’s and how American relations with China will define the geopolitics of this century.
+But, unlike her opponents, she appreciates how crucial the transatlantic relationship is to the prosperity of America and the world, and how American relations with China will define the geopolitics of this century.
 To the extent that she promises continuity from the Obama years, we welcome it.

 (And we hope she will change her position — again — on the Trans Pacific Partnership, which must come into force.)